Optimal Binary Classifier Aggregation for General Losses: Results for Binary Classification

-(Indeed, the proof shows that the last condition is both sufficient and necessary for convexity of $\Psi$, under \Cref{ass:loss}.)
-So the potential wells for different losses are shaped roughly similarly, as seen in \Cref{fig:specaggalg}.

-\Cref{lem:cvxpotential} tells us that the potential well is easy to optimize under any of the given conditions.
-Note that these conditions encompass convex surrogate losses commonly used in ERM, including all such ``margin-based" losses (convex univariate functions of $z_j g_j$).
-These constitute a large class of losses introduced primarily for their favorable computational properties relative to direct 0-1 loss minimization.
+So the potential wells for different losses are shaped similarly, as seen in \Cref{fig:specaggalg}. \Cref{lem:cvxpotential} tells us that the potential well is easy to optimize under any of the given conditions.
+Note that these conditions encompass convex surrogate losses commonly used in ERM, including all such ``margin-based" losses (convex univariate functions of $z_j g_j$), introduced primarily for their favorable computational properties.

-An easily optimized potential well benefits us, because our learning problem basically consists of optimizing it over the unlabeled data, as we will soon make explicit.
-The function we will actually need to optimize is in terms of the dual parameters, so we call it the slack function.
+An easily optimized potential well benefits us, because the learning problem basically consists of optimizing it over the unlabeled data, as we will soon make explicit.
+The function that will actually be optimized is in terms of the dual parameters, so we call it the slack function.